nat-n/poethepoet/_sources/tasks/options.rst.txt

 Normally tasks are executed as subprocesses of the ``poe`` executable.
 This makes it possible for poe to run multiple tasks, for example within a sequence task or task graph.

-However in certain situations it can be desirable to define a task that is instead executed within the same process via an *exec* call. :doc:`cmd` and :doc:`script` tasks can be configured to work this way using the :toml:`use_exec` option like so:
+However in certain situations it can be desirable to define a task that is instead executed within the same process via an *exec* call. :doc:`task_types/cmd` and :doc:`task_types/script` tasks can be configured to work this way using the :toml:`use_exec` option like so:

 .. code-block:: toml